 In conclusion, while it is true that during the last few years the mining sector has experienced a slight slowdown due to increasing energy costs and shortage of water, the future looks promising with a portfolio of projects that have already been implemented, valued at 15 billion USD, and other project evaluations underway that have been valued at 35 billion USD – figures that undoubtedly show the mining sector is continuing to expand.

 If you need help with legal mining support in order to form your company, please get in touch with our experienced local and expatriate experts who are dedicated to assisting our clients in navigating their way through the complexities of the Latin American business environment!
-For more information please contact Craig here.
+For more information please contact us now.